 Most people who apply for personal loans only have to submit a few copies of recent pay stubs.
 Some only have to provide the name of their employer for the lender to verify the person’s income and employment history with the employer’s system.
 If you’re not anyone’s employee, lenders suddenly need much more proof that your income is what you say it is.

 Be ready to submit several years’ worth of documentation, usually in the form of tax and/or bank records.

-Stability is a concern for lenders, so last year’s tax return isn’t going to be enough.
+Stability is a concern for lenders, so last year’s tax return isn’t going to be enough to get a personal loan when self-employed.
 Prepare to send in at least two years’ worth of returns, complete with all documents and forms that relate to your income and its sources.